Taiwan - Data Protection Overview

 - the source from which the government/non-government agency obtained the personal data (indirect collection).

-There are no specific data minimisation requirements under the PDPA.
+There are no specific data minimization requirements under the PDPA.
 However, Article 5 of the PDPA stipulates that the collection, processing, and use of personal data shall not go beyond the necessary extent of the purpose(s) for which the data was collected, and must be reasonably and justifiably related to such purpose(s).
-This can be inferred as that a company shall not collect that personal data that is not necessary to its operation.
+This can be inferred that a company shall not collect personal data that is not necessary to its operation.

 The PDPA adopts the principle of proportionality in a couple of manners.
-In addition to Article 5 of the PDPA, with regard to the obligations to keep the personal data safe, a company is free to adopt the relevant security measures based on the principle of proportionality.
-The Enforcement Rules illustrate certain technical and organisational measures that a government or non-government agency may consider adopting and a company may choose to adopt all or some of them based on the quality and quantity of the personal data involved.
+In addition to Article 5 of the PDPA, with regard to the obligations to keep personal data safe, a company is free to adopt the relevant security measures based on the principle of proportionality.
+The Enforcement Rules illustrate certain technical and organizational measures that a government or non-government agency may consider adopting, and a company may choose to adopt all or some of them based on the quality and quantity of the personal data involved.

 Neither the PDPA nor the Enforcement Rules prescribe any specific requirements regarding data retention.
 Nonetheless, the PDPA requires government and non-government agencies to delete or stop collecting, processing, or using personal data voluntarily or upon the request of the data subject when the purpose(s) for which the personal data were collected cease(s) to exist or the retention period expires.
 The retention will be deemed to be necessary for the performance of a government agency's statutory duties or a non-government agency's business operation if:

 - the retention period provided by law or contract has not expired;